ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/heating_tank_fmu.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 86-92
+GENERATED FROM PYTHON SOURCE LINES 86-91

 Download input files
 ~~~~~~~~~~~~~~~~~~~~
 Clear the downloads target directory (which is to be used as the
 working directory).
-Download the SCP files for Fluent and FMU, which
+Download the case file for Fluent and the FMU file, which
-provide solver-specifc information to System Coupling and the respective
-solver input files for each solver run.
+define the participant-specific setup information.

 ..
-GENERATED FROM PYTHON SOURCE LINES 93-104
+GENERATED FROM PYTHON SOURCE LINES 92-103

 .. code-block:: Python